panuhorsmalahti/oracle-migrate/README.md

 ## Creating Migrations

-To create a migration, execute `migrate create` with an title.
-This will create a node module within `./migrations/` which contains the following two exports and related sql files in the `./migrations/sql` folder:
+To create new migration script, execute `oracle-migrate create [title]` with an title.
+This will create a `js` file within `./migrations/` and related sql files in the `./migrations/sql` folder:

-    exports.up = function(next){
-      ...
-    };

-    exports.down = function(next){
-      ...
-    };
+    $ oracle-migrate [title]

 For example:

-    $ migrate create add-pets
+    $ oracle-migrate create add-pets
-    $ migrate create add-owners
+    $ oracle-migrate create add-owners

 SQL files are created empty, so you can write there your own code.
-Oracle database can't execute multiple SQL statements in one time, so they should be separated by delimiter:
+Oracle database can't execute multiple SQL statements in one time, therefore they need be separated by delimiter:

     -----